What is Book Value?

 The company could be trading much higher than its book value because the market’s valuation takes into account the company’s intangible assets, such as intellectual property.
 The stock, then, isn’t really overpriced – its book value is lower simply because it doesn’t accurately account for all the aspects of value that the company holds.

-Book value is a widely-used financial metric for determining a company’s value and whether its stock price is over- or under-appreciated.
+Book value is a widely-used financial metric to determine a company’s value and to ascertain whether its stock price is over- or under-appreciated.
 It’s wise for investors and traders to pay close attention, however, to the nature of the company and other assets that may not be well represented in the book value.